angelofgdsantos/website/content/post/getting-started/index.md

 ---
-title: Targeting the disabled, The Brazilian Experience
-subtitle: In this research I estimate the impact of a educational program in Brazil.
-This program offered targeting classes to disabled students in order to reduce learning gaps.
+title: Display Jupyter Notebooks with Academic
+subtitle: Learn how to blog in Academic using Jupyter notebooks
+summary: Learn how to blog in Academic using Jupyter notebooks
+authors:

 # Summary for listings and search engines
 summary: